rishabh3112/webpack-ui-example/README.md

 $ node path/to/ui/index.js
 ```

-4. Send the following request to `api/init` to scaffold defaults
+4. Send the following POST request to `api/init` to scaffold defaults
 ```
 {
     "type": "defaults"